-- 5.2.1 Information relating to frauds for the quarters ending March, June and September may be placed before the Audit Committee of the Board of Directors during the month following the quarter to which it pertains, irrespective of whether or not these are required to be placed before the Board/Management Committee in terms of the Calendar of Reviews prescribed by RBI. - 5.2.2 These should be accompanied by supplementary material analysing statistical information and details of each fraud so that the Audit Committee of the Board would have adequate material to contribute effectively in regard to the punitive or preventive aspects of frauds. - 5.2.3 A separate review for the quarter ending December is not required in view of the Annual Review for the year-ending December prescribed below. - 5.2.4 Banks are required to constitute a Special Committee for monitoring and follow up of cases of frauds involving amounts of Rs.
-1.00 crore and above exclusively, while Audit Committee of the Board (ACB) may continue to monitor all the cases of frauds in general.
+- 5.2.1 As advised vide circular DBS.FrMC.BC.No.5/ 23.04.001/2012-13 dated January 04, 2013 information relating to frauds for the quarters ending June, September and December may be placed before the Audit Committee of the Board of Directors during the month following the quarter to which it pertains, irrespective of whether or not these are required to be placed before the Board/Management Committee in terms of the Calendar of Reviews prescribed by RBI. - 5.2.2 These should be accompanied by supplementary material analysing statistical information and details of each fraud so that the Audit Committee of the Board would have adequate material to contribute effectively in regard to the punitive or preventive aspects of frauds. - 5.2.3 A separate review for the quarter ending March is not required in view of the Annual Review for the year-ending March prescribed at para 5.3 below. - 5.2.4 Banks are required to constitute a Special Committee for monitoring and follow up of cases of frauds involving amounts of ₹ 100 lakh and above exclusively, while Audit Committee of the Board (ACB) may continue to monitor all the cases of frauds in general.
 The Special Committee should consist of CMD in case of public sector banks and MD in case of SBI/its Associates.
-In case of private sector banks, two members from ACB, two members from Board excluding RBI nominee. - 5.2.5 The major functions of the Special Committee would be to monitor and review all the frauds of Rs.
-1.00 crore and above so as to:
+In case of private sector banks, two members from ACB, two members from Board excluding RBI nominee.

-- Identify the systemic lacunae if any that facilitated perpetration of the fraud and put in place measures to plug the same: - Identify the reasons for delay in detection, if any, reporting to top management of the bank and RBI: - Monitor progress of CBI/Police investigation and recovery position: - Ensure that staff accountability is examined at all levels in all the cases of frauds and staff side action, if required, is completed quickly without loss of time: - Review the efficacy of the remedial action taken to prevent recurrence of frauds, such as strengthening of internal controls: - Put on place other measures as may be considered relevant to strengthen preventive measures against frauds.
+- 5.2.5 The major functions of the Special Committee would be to monitor and review all the frauds of ₹ 100 lakh and above so as to: - Identify the systemic lacunae if any that facilitated perpetration of the fraud and put in place measures to plug the same. - Identify the reasons for delay in detection, if any, reporting to top management of the bank and RBI. - Monitor progress of CBI/Police investigation and recovery position. - Ensure that staff accountability is examined at all levels in all the cases of frauds and staff side action, if required, is completed quickly without loss of time. - Review the efficacy of the remedial action taken to prevent recurrence of frauds, such as strengthening of internal controls. - Put in place other measures as may be considered relevant to strengthen preventive measures against frauds.

-All the frauds involving an amount of Rs 1.00 crore and above should be monitored and reviewed by the Special Committee of the Board in case of all Indian commercial banks.
+All the frauds involving an amount of ₹ 100 lakh and above should be monitored and reviewed by the Special Committee of the Board in case of all Indian commercial banks.
 The periodicity of the meetings of the Special Committee may be decided according to the number of cases involved.
-In addition, the Committee should meet and review as and when a fraud involving an amount of Rs 1.00 crore and above comes to light.
+In addition, the Committee should meet and review as and when a fraud involving an amount of ₹ 100 lakh and above comes to light.